Chuck Sweeney

 Charles A. "Chuck" Sweeney (May 5, 1914 – August 4, 1999) was an American football end at the University of Notre Dame.
 He was a consensus All-American in 1937.
-In later life, he became a National Football League game official.
+In later life, he became a National Football League (NFL) game official.

 Playing career

 Sweeney played for the Notre Dame Fighting Irish football team under coach Elmer Layden during the 1935, 1936 and 1937 seasons.
 In his senior year he beat out team captain Joe Zwers for a starting position.
 During the season his play was difference in several Fighting Irish victories including a late safety against Navy and a blocked extra point versus Minnesota.
 He also almost single-handedly beat Northwestern by blocking a punt for the only score of the game, recovering 2 fumbles, intercepting a pass, and downing a punt at the 1 yard line.